Rorschach (character): In Watchmen

-After the prison break, Dr. Manhattan comes back from his self-exile to transport Silk Spectre II to Mars.
+After the prison break, Doctor Manhattan comes back from his self-exile to transport Silk Spectre II to Mars.
 After acquiring a spare costume from his apartment, Rorschach, along with Nite Owl, enters underworld bars to find out who ordered the assassination attempt on Veidt.
 They obtain a name, a company called Pyramid Deliveries, and then break into Veidt's office.
 Nite Owl correctly deduces Veidt's password and finds that he runs Pyramid Deliveries.
 Rorschach, who has been keeping a journal throughout the duration of the novel, realizes that they may be no match for Veidt.
 He makes one last entry in his journal, stating his certainty that Veidt is responsible for whatever might happen next, and drops it into a mailbox.

 Nite Owl and Rorschach fly out to Antarctica.
 There they learn the true nature of the conspiracy and Veidt's motivations: to unite the world against a perceived alien threat and stop the possibility of a nuclear holocaust.
 Veidt then reveals that he set his plan into motion well before they arrived.
 Doctor Manhattan and Silk Spectre II arrive at the base after viewing the carnage Veidt's false alien has wrought on New York City.
 Despite their mutual horror, Nite Owl, Silk Spectre II and Doctor Manhattan all agree to keep quiet about the true nature of the events when the United States surprisingly does enter into a peace accord with the Soviet Union.

 Rorschach states the others must be joking, and leaves to tell the world.
 Dr. Manhattan confronts him outside, telling him he cannot allow Rorschach to reveal the truth.
 Refusing to compromise his principles, Rorschach understands he will be killed.
 He removes his mask and demands that Manhattan just "do it", which he does.

 In the final scenes of the comic, Rorschach's journal has made it to the offices of the New Frontiersman, a right-wing newspaper.
 Outraged by the new accord between the Soviet Union and the United States, the editor pulls a planned two-page story.
 He leaves it to his assistant Seymour to decide how to fill that space, and Seymour begins to reach for the paper's "Crank File," which contains the journal.
 The outcome is ambiguous.